TOTAL DOSES ADMINISTERED

 If you can't make an appointment this time - hang in there!
-Now that AFD has been named a state vaccine hub, we expect larger quantities and more frequent deliveries of vaccines in the future.
-The moment we receive them, we will offer up more appointments using an email just like this one.
+AFD is now a state vaccine hub and expects ongoing deliveries of vaccines.
+The moment we receive them, we will offer up more appointments using an email just like the previous ones you have received.

 AFD distribution hub